 Alison L. McCarthy is of counsel with Pepper Hamilton LLP, resident in the Boston office.
-Ms. McCarthy practices in the Intellectual Property Litigation Practice Group, where she is primarily focused on patent litigation.
+Ms. McCarthy practices in the Intellectual Property Department, where she is primarily focused on patent litigation.
 Specifically, she routinely handles many aspects of patent litigation, from discovery disputes, to claim construction briefing and hearings, to trial.
 Ms. McCarthy has participated in two trials before the International Trade Commission representing plaintiffs in patent-based Section 337 investigations.

 Ms. McCarthy also prosecutes patent applications in the high-tech arena and handles various aspects of IP due diligence and licensing.
 Recently, Ms. McCarthy worked to complete a complex patent sale and license agreement that involved a portfolio of over 200 patents.
 She has drafted and negotiated numerous patent licenses and purchase agreements, often in the context of settlement of patent litigation.
 Ms. McCarthy also has experience in managing patent portfolios for clients located in both the U.S. and abroad, and has worked with patents in a broad range of technologies, including wireless communication, subsea equipment, digital imaging technology, fiber optic cable connectors, as well as medical devices.